ylhyra/ylhyra_content/data/Magnús_Jochum_Pálsson/Ánamaðkar.md

         "meaning": "Because of the disaster, the earthworms are forced to flee their homes."
       },
       "s_DkycO2w13k": {
-        "meaning": "A long and ard harsh journey is what comes next."
+        "meaning": "A long and arduous journey comes next."
       },
       "s_JErXmyqlF": {
         "meaning": "Large puddles cover the streets and the earth is soaked with water."